 Other good choices for those looking for easy-care houseplants are Jade, Begonia, and Aloe.
 All of these can withstand a bit of occasional neglect.

-Mother-in-law’s tongue or Snake plant or Bird’s-nest plant (Sansevieria) is popular because it will tolerate just about any growing condition.
-If you want a truly hard to kill plant, this is it
+Mother-in-law’s tongue (Sansevieria) is sought after because it will tolerate just about any growing condition.
+If you want a plant that is truly hard to kill, this is it.

 Pothos is a terrific choice for many neophytes as it can thrive in conditions from bright sun to indirect light.
-It can be grown as a hanging plant or wound around a stake or left to trail along window ledges and shelves.
+You can grow Pothos as a hanging plant or wind it around a stake or leave it to trail along window ledges and shelves.